blogs.sanpreetsingh.com

 No. It is also about emotional closeness, reassurance, affection, trust, and how safe both partners feel in the relationship.

-When should a couple consider intimacy counselling?
+When should a couple consider support for intimacy-related conversations?

 When the same conversation keeps ending in arguments, shutdown, confusion, guilt, or silence.